10 Ways To Plan A Sustainable Maine Meeting

 7 | Provide Eco-Conscious Swag

-If you’re planning to give attendees welcome bags or gifts, choose eco-friendly items that align with your sustainability goals.
+Planning to give attendees welcome bags or gifts?
+Choose eco-friendly items that align with your sustainability goals.
 Consider practical items or products from local artisans or businesses that prioritize sustainable practices.
-For example, Sea Bags utilizes returned sails in all their bags.
-Creating durable and beautifully designed bags and accessories from recycled materials.
+For example, Sea Bags utilizes returned sails in all their bags, creating durable and beautifully designed bags from recycled materials.

-How about offering-up an an Amenity Bar?
-Enable guests to choose their own welcome gift from a selection of local products.
-This personalized approach reduces waste by providing items guests will truly appreciate and use.
-Additionally, by featuring locally sourced goods, we support regional businesses and give our guests a taste of the local culture, enhancing their overall experience.
-This initiative not only promotes sustainability but also creates a more memorable and customized stay for each guest.
+How about offering-up an Amenity Bar?
+Allow attendees to choose their own welcome gift from a selection of local products.
+This personalized approach reduces waste by providing items attendees will truly appreciate and use.
+This initiative not only promotes sustainability but also creates a more memorable and customized experience for everyone.
 Start here.

 8 | Educate and Inspire Attendees